Students’ Developmental Needs

 Elementary school counselors are professional educators with a mental health perspective who understand and respond to the challenges presented by today’s diverse student population.
 Elementary school counselors don’t work in isolation; rather, they are integral to the total educational program.
 They provide proactive leadership that engages all stakeholders in the delivery of programs and services to help students achieve success.

-This year I look forward to being the counselor for students in kindergarten, 2nd, and 4th grades.
-I am so happy to have Sara Penland as my co-counselor at Berkeley Lake.
+This year I look forward to being the counselor for students in 1st, 3rd and 5th grades.
+I am so happy to have Lyndsay Murphy as my co-counselor at Berkeley Lake.
 Together we will remove barriers to student learning.

 Please let me know how I can help your student on their journey!